guihome-diaz/training/spring5/README.md

-This section contains all the code related to the "Spring 5 'beginner to guru'"
+This section contains all the code related to the "Spring 5 beginner to guru" training.

 # Content